linkeddatacenter/BOTK-core/vocabularies/README.md

 ## String context restriction

-No string context should be used to qualify strings.
+As default policy, no string context should be used to qualify strings.

 ## schema:Things

-- botk:similarTo a less stringent property than owl:sameAs
+- botk:similarTo a less stringent property than owl:sameAs.
+Has cardinality >= 0 and a URI as range.
+It is reflexive and transitive but not associative.

 ## schema:QuantitativeValue